Our environment is a key component of success.

 A study conducted by researchers Eric Johnson and Daniel Goldstein found that your environment impacts your behavior without you realizing it.

-They collected data from 11 European countries that showed the percentage of people who had decided to be an organ donor.
+They collected data from 11 European countries that revealed how many people wanted to be an organ donor.
 Four of the countries had extremely low organ donor participation, while the remaining seven were extremely high.

 This data was perplexing at first.
-These two groups didn’t have huge differences—culturally, economically, or even socially.
+These two groups didn’t have significant cultural, economic, or social differences that explained the variance in donor participation.

 In other words, people were more likely to choose the default option they were designated on the form.
 So if the country's form, by default, assigned you as an organ donor, then you'd be more likely to choose the default option (and remain an organ donor).